atsid/accumulo-mojo/README.md

 To try accumulo-mojo out, execute the following maven commands :

  * Run 'mvn clean install'
- * If all assertions pass in the integ test, then Output should be the following:
+ * If all assertions pass in the integ test, then Output should be something like:

 <pre>
 	[INFO] ------------------------------------------------------------------------